itiligent/Guacamole-Setup/README.md

 - `4a-install-ssl-self-signed-nginx.sh`: Configures self-signed SSL certificates for Nginx proxy (optional)
 - `4b-install-ssl-letsencrypt-nginx.sh`: Installs and configures Let's Encrypt with Guacamole and Nginx proxy (optional)
 - `add-auth-duo.sh`: Adds the Duo MFA extensions if not selected during install (optional)
-- `add-auth-ldap.sh`: Adds the LDAP Active Directory extension and provides LDAP setup requirements (optional)
+- `add-auth-ldap.sh`: Adds the Active Directory extension and setup template if not selected at install (optional)
-- `add-auth-totp.sh`: Adds the TOTP MFA extension if not selected during install (optional)
+- `add-auth-totp.sh`: Adds the TOTP MFA extension if not selected at install (optional)
 - `add-ssl-guac-gaucd.sh`: A hardening script to wrap traffic between the guacd server and the Guacamole client (optional)
 - `add-fail2ban.sh`: Adds and configures fail2ban to secure Guacamole against brute force attacks
 - `add-smtp-relay-o365.sh`: Sets up a TLS/SMTP auth relay with O365 for monitoring and alerts (BYO app password)